kusuma-25-06/example/README.md

 # example
-basic example for uploading file
+basic example for uploading file and easy understanding of uploading